oracle-livelabs/database/patch-me-if-you-can/00-introduction/00-introduction.md

 ![Overview of the Oracle Homes and databases in the lab](./images/introduction-overview.png " ")

-The lab contains *nn* labs.
+The lab contains nine labs.
+You should perform the labs in order.

----- INSERT LAB OVERVIEW ----
+* You start exploring patching concepts

-* You start by blah blah
+* Then you use simple methods to patch databases
-* Then blah blah
+* Before moving to advanced topics
-* As the last lab, blah blah
+* And patching internals

 ## Patching methods and processes